two-torial/two-torial/docs/games/bemani/ddr/common/setup.md

 #### Options

-!!! info "If you don't know what an option does, hover over the question mark at the very left."
+!!! info "If you don't know what an option does, hover over the its name with your mouse."

 	<img src="/img/common/spice2x_option_hover.png">